napat2224/Algorithm-Design/_ALGO.md

     - Backtracking for COP(constraint optimization problem - find best)
     - uses a bounding heuristic
         - can overestimate but don't underestimate
+- **Least Cost Search** aka. **Best First Search**
+    - try to find good solution asap so that B&B can benefit on this
+    - use priority queue of heuristic

 # Greedy Algorithm
     - works correctly on just some problem